cshaxu/nxvm/README.md

 Compiling
 ---------
-The compiling options are defined in src/vmachine/vglobal.h, to specify 32/64 bit compilation.
+The compiling options are defined in `src/vmachine/vglobal.h`, to specify 32/64 bit compilation.
 It also has a macro to specify the platform WIN32/LINUX.
 In most cases, user doesn't need to change anything there.

 ### Windows
 IDE is MS Visual Studio 2008 or higher.
-Create an empty Win32 Console project and add all .c and .h files in the folders src/ and src/vmachine.
+Create an empty Win32 Console project and add all `.c` and `.h` files in the folders `src/` and `src/vmachine/`.
 Then remove the following files:
 - src/vmachine/vcpuapi.h
 - src/vmachine/vcpuapi.cc